mmistakes/so-simple-theme/_mnprdocs/material-presets.md

 Presets can be loaded at any time.
 1. Select the objects which you would like assign the material to
 1. Select the preset that you would like to load
-1. Click on the `Load` button at the bottom left
+1. Double click on the preset icon or click on the `Load` button at the bottom left

+Be aware that loading the preset will load the material attributes on all objects that share the same material that the tool is replacing.
+To avoid this behavior, check the `Create new material` option within the loading options.
+{: .notice--warning}

-Use the `Filter presets` field to filter material presets by name, and the drop-down on the right to filter by material type: `Uber`, `Cutout`, or `All` (no filter).
+{% include aio-hint.html %} Use the **Filter presets** field to filter material presets by name, and the drop-down on the right to filter by material type: `Uber`, `Cutout`, or `All` (no filter).
 By default, only materials corresponding to the current style are shown.

-The loading options give you more refined control over the loading process.
+Above the _Filter presets_ section, the loading options give you more refined control over the loading process.
 These comprise the following:

 * **Create new material** - will force the creation of a new material, no matter what previous material the object had.
 By default, if the selected object already has an MNPRX material, the existing material will be modified with the attributes of the preset.
 * **Load textures** - this will load the textures of the selected preset.
 If you want to keep the current textures, but wish to still import the other material attributes of the preset, uncheck this box.